Vyral/jim-crotwell-recruiting/_posts/2019-04-23-who-is-the-fiduciary.md

 {% include youtube.html %}

-Fiduciary” is a term you’ve probably heard but may not understand as well as you’d like.
+"Fiduciary” is a term you’ve probably heard but may not understand as well as you’d like.
 The good news is that its meaning is simpler than you might think: A fiduciary is simply the person responsible for a given business.

 However, as you may remember from [my previous installment in this technology series](https://kwcareerquest.com/how-technology-has-changed-real-estate-for-good.html){: target="_blank"}, **technology no longer merely helps agents succeed in their business—it’s actually beginning to take business from them.**